jsperatan/ibm-assignment-pipelines/README.md

 ![image](https://github.com/user-attachments/assets/7f532d3f-49be-4e7a-a5ba-c782a4746914)

 4. From the **"Configure"** page, select **"Advanced Project Options"** from the sidebar.
 Under the **"Pipeline"** tab, copy the content from the Jenkinsfile into the script box
+   - While the recommended approach would be to reference the Jenkinsfile instead of inputing the content within the script field, I opted for this approach due to the simplicity of the pipeline configuration.
+May improve this in future if there is a need to

 ![image](https://github.com/user-attachments/assets/3eabb040-97e7-4c74-a737-bc34bc6ac0ef)